 Installation of Terminator Emulator on Linux

-On most of the standard Linux Distributions, terminator 0.97 version is available in the repository, and cab be installed using apt or yum.
+On most of the standard Linux Distributions, the terminator version is available in the repository and can be installed using package manager as shown.

 How to use Terminator